-- You can wash windows with a bucket, high pressure cleaning unit or a hand held hose fitted with a trigger nozzle at any time.
+- You can wash windows with a bucket, a high-pressure cleaning unit or a hand-held hose fitted with a trigger nozzle at any time.

-- You can wash your car, boat or other vehicle at home using a high-pressure cleaning unit, a hand held hose fitted with a trigger nozzle or a bucket at any time.
+- You can wash your car, boat or other vehicles at home using a high-pressure cleaning unit, a hand-held hose fitted with a trigger nozzle or a bucket at any time.

 - You can fill or top up pools and spas.

 - You can fill and operate your fountain or water feature as long as it recirculates the water.

 There are some situations where the Current Water Use rules don't apply - like when you're using recycled, reclaimed, rain or grey water, or when water is needed for human and animal health requirements, firefighting or the safety of vehicles and equipment.

 There are other situations where you may be granted an exemption from the Current Water Use Rules.

 You don't need to apply for exemptions for these activities:

 testing irrigation systems for existing gardens and lawns